A lie can travel halfway around the world while the truth is putting on its shoes.

 State-level management is more capricious.
-When a timeout in inshore redfishing was called for, recreational anglers—led by the special interest Coastal Conservation Association—convinced legislators in Louisiana and Florida to banish the food producers from the fishery and allow themselves to continue fishing.
+When a timeout in inshore redfishing was called for, politically connected recreational anglers—led by the special interest Coastal Conservation Association—convinced legislators in Louisiana and Florida to banish the food producers from the fishery and allow themselves to continue fishing.

 (By the late 1980s, “conservationists” in Texas and Alabama had already won exclusive access to the species, leaving Mississippi as the only American state on the Gulf of Mexico with management equitable enough to maintain both a sport and commercial red drum fishery.)